More Than 20 Feared Dead In Thai School Bus Inferno

 Thailand has one of the worst road safety records in the world, with unsafe vehicles and poor driving contributing to the high annual death toll.

-Around 20,000 people are killed every year on the kingdom's roads, according to the World Health Organization (WHO) -- more than 50 a day on average.
+Around 20,000 people are killed every year on the kingdom's roads, according to the World Health Organisation (WHO), more than 50 a day on average.

 In March 2018, a similar bus fire killed 20 Myanmar migrant workers, while four years earlier at least 30 people perished when a bus careered off a mountain road into a ravine.